Evidence Of Afterlife - Virtual Reality

 The human brain is a marvel of evolution, capable of processing vast amounts of information to create coherent perceptions of the world.
 Among its many abilities, the brain constructs a three-dimensional (3D) model of our environment to guide interaction and navigation.
 The conventional view of the environment is that exists outside the mind.
 Under this view, we tend to believe that we interact directly with the outside environment.

 A more accurate way to interpret this is to imagine that the brain takes in sensory stimuli and assembles a 3D model of the outside world inside the mind.
 Instead of interacting directly with the outside world, a better way to see it is that we interact with our internal model instead.
 Thus, perceiving reality becomes a three-step process.
-First, we take in stimuli from the outside world.
-Second, we assembled that database into a model of the world using modeling techniques.
-Third, we interact with our internal model.
-It is the perception of our internal model that provides reality, not the outside world.

-The Mechanisms of 3D Modeling in the Brain
+2. The Mechanisms of 3D Modeling in the Brain

 The brain creates a 3D model by integrating sensory information, primarily from vision, touch, and proprioception.
 The visual system plays a central role, as it interprets depth, distance, and spatial relationships through cues like stereopsis (binocular disparity), motion parallax, and perspective.
 The primary visual cortex (V1) processes basic visual features, while higher-order areas like the parietal lobe synthesize these into spatial representations.[8]

 The parietal lobe, particularly the posterior parietal cortex, is essential for spatial awareness.
 It integrates sensory inputs to form a cohesive map of the external environment, enabling functions like object recognition and navigation.[9]
 Neuroimaging studies have demonstrated that specific regions, such as the lateral intraparietal area, are involved in encoding depth and spatial relationships.[10]
+Moreover, the hippocampus contributes to 3D modeling by creating cognitive maps - mental representations of spatial layouts.
+Research on place cells and grid cells reveals how the hippocampal formation encodes an organism's position and orientation within an environment.[11]
+This encoding allows individuals to navigate complex spaces and remember spatial arrangements.

-Evidence from Neuropsychology and Neuroscience
+3. Evidence from Neuropsychology and Neuroscience

 Studies of brain lesions provide insights into how 3D modeling occurs.
 Damage to the parietal lobe can result in spatial neglect, where individuals lose awareness of one side of their environment.[12]
 This phenomenon underscores the parietal lobe's role in constructing spatial models.